lgrains/clean_data/README.md

 5 STANDING
 6 LAYING
 ```
-For readability sake, the last three lines of activityLabels() read in the labels from activity_labels.txt and replace the numbers in the 'activity' column with the corresponding phrases.
+The last three lines of activityLabels() read in text labels from activity_labels.txt and replace the numbers in the 'activity' column with the corresponding phrases.
+This adds to the readibility of the final file, using words instead of numbers in the activity column.

-Putting these together, the functions are invoked in the following lines of code:
+Putting everything together, these functions are invoked in the following lines of code, first cbind-ing the subjcts and activity labels and then binding those to the extracted data.
 ```
 complete <- cbind(subjects(), activityLabels())
 complete <- cbind(complete, extract())
 ```
-Additionally, after the files are processed by the various functions, they are bound together column-wise to create the complete dataset.

-The arrange() function is used to put the files in order of subject, then activity:
+Next, the arrange() function from the __dplyr__ library is used to put the files in order of subject, then activity:
 ```
 ordered <- arrange(complete, subject, activity)
 ```